 - Witherbloom (Black-Green): botanists and potion-makers who aren’t afraid to “get [their] hands dirty”

-Wizards of the Coast has previewed five cards from Strixhaven so far — one for each of the five Colleges.
+Wizards of the Coast welcomed Strixhaven back in February by previewing a new card for each of the five Colleges.
 This cycle of “Commands” works just like the cycles from Lorwyn and Dragons of Tarkir — they’re modal spells that allow the player to choose two of four options.

 Modal Double-Faced Cards Return

-Strixhaven will feature the same selection of products that we’ve seen with previous Standard-legal sets like Kaldheim and Zendikar Rising.
-Draft Boosters, Set Boosters, Collector Boosters, Theme Boosters, and Bundles will all be available.
+Strixhaven features the same selection of products that we’ve seen with previous Standard-legal sets like Kaldheim and Zendikar Rising.
+Here’s a list of the products we have available:

 To learn more about these products and figure out which booster is right for you, check out our Booster Pack Guide.

-Wizards also revealed that, like Ikoria: Lair of Behemoths last spring, Strixhaven will include five pre-built Commander decks that are thematically tied to the set.
-Each deck will be aligned with one of the five Colleges and will feature exclusive brand-new cards.
+Like last spring’s Ikoria: Lair of Behemoths, Strixhaven includes five pre-built Commander decks that are thematically tied to the set.
+Each deck is aligned with one of the five Colleges and features exclusive brand-new cards.